 When a relative is outside the U.S. and is being petitioned to come in as a legal permanent resident, or if they are here in the U.S. after an unauthorized entry, they must apply for their immigrant visa and attend an interview at the U.S. consulate in their home country.
 This process is known as Consular Processing and is used when a U.S. citizen or lawful permanent resident wants to immigrate a family member.
 The length of this process depends mainly on whether the petitioner is a U.S. citizen or lawful permanent resident, what country the relative is immigrating from, and how many other applications are pending at the same time.
 Once a relative petition is approved, eligible family members must wait until a visa number becomes available before they can apply for an immigrant visa to come to the U.S. as a lawful permanent resident.
 If you’re an immigrant, you know that securing permanent residence and citizenship is a major goal.
 However, navigating the complex landscape of immigration law can be overwhelming, confusing, and frustrating.
 One wrong move could result in denial or even deportation.
 That’s why it’s important to seek out the right legal services to guide you through the process.
 The Echavarria Law Firm specialize in helping immigrants navigate the complexities of immigration law.
 They have the expertise, knowledge, and experience needed to help you secure permanent residence and citizenship.
 Call us Today !
 (210)-320-5633

-ADJUSTMENT OF STATUS – Type of Visa
+ADJUSTMENT OF STATUS – Type Of Visa

-nlike consular processing where the applicant must process their case from outside the U.S., the adjustment of status process is available for spouses and children of U.S. citizens who entered the country legally and are either still in legal status or who have not left since their status expired.
+Unlike consular processing where the applicant must process their case from outside the U.S., the adjustment of status process is available for spouses and children of U.S. citizens who entered the country legally and are either still in legal status or who have not left since their status expired.
 Once a person’s status is adjusted, they are granted legal permanent residence and will receive a Green Card as proof of their legal status.

 An adjustment of status proceeding can be a complex process, and not everyone is eligible.
 Depending on your situation, you may need to prove lawful entry to the U.S, no negative immigration history, current non-immigrant status, and have an immediately available immigrant visa number.

-K1 VISA
+Other Types OF Visas K1 VISA

 The K-1 visa is a non-immigrant visa issued to the fiancé of a United States citizen to enter the U.S. for the purpose of marriage.
 A K-1 visa requires the non-immigrant fiancé to marry the U.S. citizen petitioner within 90 days of entry.
 After marriage, the K-1 visa holder may apply for lawful permanent residency through the adjustment of status process and receive their green card holders.